 We have never paid any dividends on our capital stock.
 We currently intend to retain our future earnings, if any, to fund the development and growth of our businesses and do not anticipate that we will declare or pay any cash dividends on our capital stock in the foreseeable future.
-See the section titled "Dividend Policy."
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain on your investment for the foreseeable future.
 Investors seeking cash dividends should not invest in our common stock.